ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 - Environment Variable: `MAS_CONFIG_DIR`
 - Default Value: None

+### mas_config_scope
+Supported values are system, ws, app, or wsapp, this is only used when both mas_config_dir and mas_instance_id are set.

+- Optional
+- Environment Variable: MAS_CONFIG_SCOPE
+- Default: system

 ### cluster ingres tls secret name
 Specify the name of the cluster's ingres tls secret which contains the default router certificate.